-But we digress, although Oatmeal stout was originally marketed as a nutritional drink, since its reappearance in the 1980s, Oatmeal stouts are better known for being smooth, easy-to-drink dark beers than the nutritional effects of the content of oats.
+But I digress, although oatmeal stout was originally marketed as a nutritional drink, since its reappearance in the 1980s, Oatmeal stouts are better known for being smooth, easy-to-drink dark beers than for the nutritional effects of the content of oats.

 Homebrewers have long sought to brew their own oatmeal stouts even since the late 70s when it was noticed as a style in the famous beer critic, Michael Jackson’s book The World Guide to Beer.